 Water is essential for digestion, and also helps us feel fuller for longer.
 Sometimes we confuse thirst for hunger, so keep a bottle of water by your side and sip it frequently—you’ll probably end up eating less.

-Replace at Least One Meat Dish With a Vegetarian Meal Each Week
+Have at Least One Vegetarian Meal Each Week

 Eat Fish at Least Once and Preferably Twice a Week